earlymarket/copo-docs/source/includes/_checkins.md

 You may also delay sharing a check-in to a less sensitive time by changing the delay property on the parent device.

 ## Create a new check-in
 A latitude and longitude are required.
 You can also provide a created at date and time in the format "yyyy-mm-dd [hh:mm:ss]".
+If the API key belongs to the developer who originally created the device, the device config will also be returned.

 ```shell
 curl -X PUT "https://api.coposition.com/v1/checkins"